EladReuveny/electronics-store-ui/README.md

 # 🛍️ Electronics E-Commerce Application

-An advanced full-stack web application for an electronics store built with **Spring Boot**, **React**, **PostgreSQL**, and more.
-This application supports both user and admin roles and provides a complete shopping experience, including authentication, product browsing, cart, wishlist, order management, and administrative product control.
+An advanced Full - Stack web application for an electronics store built with **Spring Boot**, **React**, **PostgreSQL**, and more.
+This application supports both user and admin roles and provides a complete shopping experience, including authentication, product browsing, cart, wishlist, orders management and tracking, and administrative product control.

 ---